Meetings

 Homework will be assigned roughly weekly, typically due on Wednesdays.
 Homework assignments are posted on the website.
 The homeworks will not always have "right answers," but are always aimed at making you think about the central concepts of the course.
 Following are homework policies.

-- Homework is submitted as a single file.
+- Each homework problem is submitted as a single file.
 The filename is one of

-- For example, a submission for the first homework set would be submitted with a file name SkłodowskaCurie_Marie_hw01.zip containing the files SkłodowskaCurie_Marie_hw01.pdf and SkłodowskaCurie_Marie_hw01.ipynb as well as any image files used in the .ipynb document.
+- For example, a submission for the first homework problem would be submitted with a file name SkłodowskaCurie_Marie_hw01.1.zip containing the files SkłodowskaCurie_Marie_hw01.1.pdf and SkłodowskaCurie_Marie_hw01.1.ipynb as well as any image files used in the .ipynb document.

-- Homeworks have a specified due time, usually at the start of lecture on Thursdays.
-No late homework will be accepted with two exceptions.
+- Homeworks have a specified due time, usually at the start of lecture on Wednesdays.
+You are expected to turn homework in on time.
+No late homework will be accepted with exceptions outlined below.

 - You have a total of six "grace days" you can use throughout the term.
 If you use grace days, your homework may be submitted late without penalty.
 A grace day is spent for each 24 hours, or portion thereof, that a given homework is late.
-For example, if a homework is due at 2:30 PM on Wednesday, but you turn it in at 5:30 PM on Friday, you spend three grace days, the first one being spent at 2:30 PM on Thursday, the second at 2:30 PM on Friday, and the third for the remaining three hours on Friday.
-After you spend six grace days for the term, no late homeworks will be accepted.
-Please note that no assignment can be turned in after Wednesday, March 15 due to the term ending.
+For example, if a homework is due at 2:30 PM on Wednesday, but you turn it in at 6:30 PM on Friday, you spend three grace days, the first one being spent at 2:30 PM on Thursday, the second at 2:30 PM on Friday, and the third for the remaining four hours on Friday.
+After you spend six grace days for the term, you will not receive points toward your grade for any assignment submitted late.

 - You are encouraged to discuss the homework with your classmates, but your explanations and derivations must be your own.

 - You may not refer to homework problems from previous editions of this course.
 You also may not refer to solutions manuals, etc., for problems assigned from textbooks.
+If you come across a solution to a problem identical or similar to the one assigned, you cannot refer to that solution.
 In general, "homework by Google" is ill-advised.
 Slogging through a tough problem is often the best way to learn a concept, which is the whole point of the homework.

 - You are welcome, and even encouraged, to work with your classmates on your homework.
 Note that Ed is a valuable resource to discuss the homework with the course staff and with your classmates.
 If you do work with a classmate or classmates, please indicate with whom you worked in your homework submission.
 In all cases, the work should be substantially your own, and you should have full mastery of whatever you submit.
 You may not copy solutions from classmates.